Skip to main content

 For The dates that matter now, review these points before moving on.

 • Germany: domestic B2B recipients must already be able to receive structured e-invoices from January 1, 2025.
-Transitional issuing rules tighten after December 31, 2026 and after December 31, 2027 depending on turnover.
+Transitional issuing rules tighten after December 31, 2026 and December 31, 2027, depending on turnover.

 • Belgium: structured domestic B2B e-invoicing became mandatory on January 1, 2026 for nearly all VAT-registered enterprises.

-• France: all businesses must be able to receive e-invoices on September 1, 2026, while large and intermediate companies must also issue them from that date.
-SMEs and microenterprises follow on September 1, 2027.
+• France: all VAT-registered businesses must be able to receive e-invoices from September 1, 2026.
+Large and intermediate-sized companies must also issue them from that date; SMEs and microenterprises follow on September 1, 2027.

 • EU ViDA: the package was adopted on March 11, 2025, with cross-border digital reporting requirements beginning on July 1, 2030.